Overview

 For prospective students, written with input from current students!

-• Getting your immunization status checked, recorded and sent to the college Health Center prior to the first semester is crucial to ensure that you can attend laboratory classes and ultimately the clinical labs.
-This program is training you for a profession in which your exposure to dangerous materials, samples and infectious agents is higher than in many other professions.
+- Getting your immunization status checked, recorded, and sent to the College's Health Centre prior to the first semester is crucial to ensure that you can attend laboratory classes and ultimately the clinical labs.
+This program is training you for a profession in which your exposure to dangerous materials, samples, and infectious agents is higher than in many other professions.

-• Transfer credits are processed prior to 1st semester start via the college's main website under the tab Transfer Credits and Exemption at SLC.
+- Transfer credits are processed prior to first semester start via the College's website under the tab Transfer Credits and Exemption at SLC.
 There is an administrative fee involved due to the need to check course outlines, and transcripts and ensure graduation requirements.

-• You will have multiple assessments including comprehensive exams and practical “hands-on” assessments throughout the program to ensure the retention of material and ensure national competencies are met.
-Current students write comprehensive exams for all clinical subjects at the end of the second year during an exam week.
+- You will have multiple assessments including comprehensive exams and practical “hands-on” assessments throughout the program to ensure the retention of material and ensure national competencies are met.
+Current students write a comprehensive exam for all clinical subjects at the end of the second year.
 Students also write clinical discipline exams throughout placement.
 Students also can expect to write a pre-certification exam at the end of the program to prepare them for the national certification exam.

-• Your police check, CPR and First Aid must be on a date for placement so the best time to do this is the 4th semester, right before your clinical placement.
+- Your police check, CPR, and First Aid must be in for placement so the best time to do this is the fourth semester, right before your clinical placement.

-• Clinical placement is 2 semesters in duration and consists of the entire 3rd year of the program.
+- Clinical placement is two semesters in duration and consists of the entire third year of the program.
 You may be placed anywhere in Ontario and placement is by random draw.
 The program arranges placement so that the necessary competencies are met.
 The program works collaboratively with sites in the scheduling of student rotations and start dates.

 Program Outline